MariwanJ/Incubator/README.md

 Feel free to modify, improve and send PR to my github.

 Note:
-This project is made in 2020.
+1-This project is made in 2020.
+2-I added photo from the first version which I built and used.
+It is faulty.
+  I added the photos to make it clear what were wrong.
+So when you check the new design you know that they are targeted and fixed.

-Mariwan Jalal
+Mariwan Jalal 2022-06-03